danielmiessler/fabric/patterns/summarize_git_changes/system.md

 - Create a subheading that includes the date of the changes.

-- Include any relevant links in the output as well, such as Markdown links to the locations of the added features.
+- Include any relevant links (HTML format) in the output as well, such as Markdown links to the locations of the added features.

 # OUTPUT INSTRUCTIONS

-- You only output human readable Markdown.
+- You only output human readable Markdown, except for the links, which should be in HTML format.
 - Write the bullets like you're excited about the upgrades.

 # INPUT: